mehalter/VirtualEnv.jl/README.md

                         already exists, before environment creation.
 (Default: false) upgrade=(true|false)  Upgrade the environment directory to use this version of Julia, assuming Julia has been upgraded in-place.
-(Default: false)
+(Default: false) prompt=PROMPT         Provides an alternative prompt prefix for this environment.
+(Default: ENV_DIR)

 Once an environment has been created, you may wish to activate it, e.g. by sourcing an activate script in its bin directory.